SimonDiLeoGIT/SimonDiLeoGIT/README.md

 ## 🙋‍♂️ About Me:

 I’m 24 years old.
-Passionate about creating efficient and impactful solutions with more than 4 years of experience in designing interactive user interfaces as well as developing scalable and maintainable backends.
+Passionate about creating efficient and impactfulfullstack solutions, with more than 3 years of experience designing interactive user interfaces and developing scalable, maintainable backends.
 Advanced English level (B2).
-5th year student of the Bachelor’s Degree in Information Systems in the National University of Luján.
+Graduated as a Programmer Analyst from the National University of Luján.

 ### 🔧 Backend: